$ whoami

 Dr Daniel Williams

-I’m Daniel Williams, and I'm an astronomer working to detect and analyse gravitational waves from colliding black holes and neutron stars.
+I’m an astronomer working to detect and analyse gravitational waves from colliding black holes and neutron stars.

 The death knells of the Universe's strangest objects